-The dual V-Sole promotes a combination of forgiveness, versatility and enhanced turf interaction.
-Its Feel Balancing Technology moves the CG closer to the center of the clubface for improved feel and tighter short dispersion.
+The dual V-Sole promotes a combination of forgiveness, versatility, and enhanced turf interaction.
+Its Feel Balancing Technology moves the CG closer to the center of the clubface for an improved feel and tighter shot dispersion.

-These mid handicappers irons consist of two wedge technologies in the V-shaped sole and Tour Zip Grooves which allow golfers to have a more forgiving set of irons.
+These mid handicap irons consist of two wedge technologies in the V-shaped sole and Tour Zip Grooves which allow golfers to have a more forgiving set of irons.

 The long irons have a longer blade length and more offset for higher ball flights and softer landings on the green.
 While the short irons having less offset are far more compact for a consistent ball flight and improved accuracy.

 The launcher cup face is a thinner clubface with high-strength steel around the perimeter that transfers more energy to the ball.

 The Launcher CBX irons are designed for players who seek high launches with long carry.
 Moreover, it has a progressive set design and a moderate topline, a bit on the thicker side, and a wedge-like control.

 So, that’s enough to put them on the list of best golf irons for mid handicappers.
 I guess…!